GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdspotter.rst

 .. only:: not man

-    grdspotter - Create CVA image from a gravity or topography grid
+    grdspotter - Create CVA grid from a gravity or topography grid

 Synopsis
 --------